The Space Race isn’t which country will win the war, but for humankind’s sake, will peaceful, or belligerent pursuits win out?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Space Race: Weapons or Manufacturing–Which will Win?
+Please use the Social Network links just below to share this information from The Explanation, The Space Race: Weapons or Manufacturing–Which will Win?